bgamari/ghc-wiki-import/hackathon-projects.md

 - Add type parameter to [HsSyn](commentary/compiler/hs-syn-type) for the post-typechecking type to ensure it does not exist until after typechecking

+- Improve pretty-printer for Core to have better layout